 The best place to see the Northern Lights is in the Northern Hemisphere, specifically in countries like Norway, Sweden, Finland, Iceland, and Canada.
 You can also see them in Alaska, Minnesota, Michigan, and several other locations with a lower probability of aurora activity in the United States.

 When is the best time of year to see the Northern Lights?

 The best time of year to see the Northern Lights is typically from September to April.
-This is because during these months, the nights are longer and there is less daylight.
-This means that there are more hours of darkness, which is ideal for seeing the lights.
+This is because the nights are longer during these months, and there is less daylight.
+This means there are more hours of darkness, which is ideal for seeing the lights.

 What do I need to do to prepare for seeing the Northern Lights?